GTPB/IBIP19/pages/qc/yeast-ups1.md

 #### 2.3.3 More advanced QC & statistics

-Download the "Exported files" node of the project tree download the ```.xlsx``` file on your computer.
+In the "Exported files" node of the project tree, download the ```.xlsx``` file on your computer.
 We will now use some R scripts to generate and inspect quality control reports.

 TODO: add links to results from Coralie's scripts